 Centipedes and Millipedes

-Millipedes are normally dark in color with two pairs of legs per each segment of the body while centipedes are flatter than millipedes and have a set of well-developed antennae on their head.
-Centipedes can also be a number of colors and have a single pair of legs per each body segment.
+Millipedes are normally dark in color with two pairs of legs for each segment of the body while centipedes are flatter than millipedes and have a set of well-developed antennae on their head.
+Centipedes can also be a number of colors and have a single pair of legs for each body segment.